 Investment firm Engine No. 1 prepares to launch Transform 500 ETF after Exxon win

-BOSTON (Reuters) - Investment firm Engine No. 1, which last week won at least two seats on Exxon Mobil Corp’s board, is planning to launch an exchange-traded fund that will focus on socially conscious investing, according to a regulatory filing.
+Investment firm Engine No. 1, which last week won at least two seats on Exxon Mobil Corp's (XOM.N) board, is planning to launch an exchange-traded fund that will focus on socially conscious investing, according to a regulatory filing.

 The portfolio will be called the Engine No. 1 Transform 500 ETF and will invest in the consumer, energy, financial services, healthcare, technologies and utilities sectors, among others, according to a May 28 regulatory filing.